LibraryOfCongress/chronam/README.md

 Get Data
 --------

-As mentioned above the NDNP data that awardees create and ship to the Library of Congress is in the Public Domain and is made available on the Web as "batches".
+As mentioned above, the NDNP data that awardees create and ship to the Library of Congress is in the public domain and is made available on the Web as `batches`.
 Each batch contains newsaper issues for one or more newspaper titles.
 To use chronam you will need to have some of this batch data to load.
-If you are an awardee you probably have this data on hand already, but if not you can use a tool like wget[http://www.gnu.org/software/wget/] to bulk download the batches.
+If you are an awardee you probably have this data on hand already, but if not you can use a tool like [wget](http://www.gnu.org/software/wget/) to bulk download the batches.
 For example

     wget --recursive --no-host-directories --cut-dirs 1 --include-directories /data/dlc/batch_dlc_jamaica_ver01 http://chroniclingamerica.loc.gov/data/dlc/batch_dlc_jamaica_ver01